MyDataFlow/ttalk-server/README.md

 and later underwent some major cleanup, refactorization and optimization.

 Major steps performed:
-*   bringing the project source tree to compliance with OTP project structure recommendations,
-*   swapping `autotools` for the Erlang community-standard build tool `rebar`,
-*   removal of obsolete and/or rarely used modules to reduce maintenance burden,
-*   reduction of runtime memory consumption by refactoring the code to use Erlang's binary data type for string manipulation and storage instead of operating on linked lists of characters,

 *   advanced offline messages storage
 *   advanced message ack
 *   advanced group support